SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 be recovered except by eating.
 As another example, three times per day, a different character may need to eat twice as much as a normal Human.

-Nutritional Requirements: The character must ingest an element not commonly consumed by Humans (blood, dead Human ﬂesh, etc.) to survive.
+* Nutritional Requirements: The character must ingest an element not commonly consumed by Humans (blood, dead Human ﬂesh, etc.) to survive.
 Often, the character encounters prejudice because of this, and she certainly develops physical problems if she fails to consume this substance in a reasonable amount of time.

-Rot: The character’s body is rotting.
+* Rot: The character’s body is rotting.
 She periodically loses pieces of herself (such as ﬁngers and toes) and must pause to fuse them back on (this is a simple action but takes a round to perform).
 The character suffers no damage from this, but it should inconvenience her.
 For instance, in combat, the character’s ﬁngers might fall off, causing her to drop her weapon — this makes an excellent Critical Failure complication.

-Vulnerability: A particular form of attack or interaction affects the character much more severely than other characters.
+* Vulnerability: A particular form of attack or interaction affects the character much more severely than other characters.
 For example, a character with a vulnerability to ﬁrearms might “freeze up” when he sees another character point a gun at him — making the other character +5 to hit him (most likely during the ﬁrst round of combat only).
-Another character might automatically apply +10 to the diﬃculty of
+Another character might automatically apply +10 to the diﬃculty of any attempts to resist another character’s con attempts.

-18

-any attempts to resist another character’s con attempts.
 (The less likely the situation is to occur, the greater the diﬃculty modiﬁer.)

-Restrictions/Notes: The Achilles’ Heel should be very serious, but not“instant death” for the character.
+Restrictions/Notes: The Achilles’ Heel should be very serious, but not "instant death" for the character.
 There should always exist some way to avoid it (not easily), or some chance that the character can counter it.
 The more likely it affects the character, the less it actually should do.
 It’s equally possible that the Achilles’ Heel imposes different modiﬁers under different circumstances.

-Example: A character who has allergy to small airborne particles might and suffer +3 to the diﬃculty of all actions when in a dusty room or riding in a vehicle on a dirt track but +5 when in a desert.
-Or, the character might suffer 3D in damage every time he’s in a dusty place.
+Example: *A character who has allergy to small airborne particles might and suffer +3 to the diﬃculty of all actions when in a dusty room or riding in a vehicle on a dirt track but +5 when in a desert.
+Or, the character might suffer 3D in damage every time he’s in a dusty place.*

-Achilles’ Heel (R4)
+**Achilles’ Heel (R4)**

 The character’s weakness is even more severe than the Rank 3 version of this Disadvantage.
 Some examples include:

-Allergy: The same rules apply as for Allergy, save that the character cannot perform any actions except running away while exposed to the allergen.
+* Allergy: The same rules apply as for Allergy, save that the character cannot perform any actions except running away while exposed to the allergen.

-Cultural Allergy: The same rules apply as for Cultural Allergy (R3), save that not only does the character lose all Critical Success rerolls if exposed to the speciﬁed social situations, she also is at +1 to all diﬃculties.
+* Cultural Allergy: The same rules apply as for Cultural Allergy (R3), save that not only does the character lose all Critical Success rerolls if exposed to the speciﬁed social situations, she also is at +1 to all diﬃculties.

-Environmental Incompatibility: The modiﬁer to the damage resistance total goes up, or the condition is more likely to occur, or the modiﬁer increases each round.
+* Environmental Incompatibility: The modiﬁer to the damage resistance total goes up, or the condition is more likely to occur, or the modiﬁer increases each round.

-Rot: The character loses major parts of his body periodically due to rotting (such as limbs) and must pause to replace them.
+* Rot: The character loses major parts of his body periodically due to rotting (such as limbs) and must pause to replace them.
 Doing so requires no skill total but does take three rounds to perform.
 The trigger that causes this to take effect should occur no less frequently than a Critical Failure during combat and interaction rounds.

-Symbiosis: The character is bound symbiotically to another, drawing strength or energy from her.
+* Symbiosis: The character is bound symbiotically to another, drawing strength or energy from her.
 Symbiosis can be either physical or mental.
 For every 100 meters by which one character is separated from the other, the character loses one pip (cumulative) to either their physical attributes (Agility, Mechanical, and Strength) or their mental